Meet the Museum's Fish

 Often these days, mounts don't actually utilize any parts from the real fish.
 Rather, fish are caught, their size, weight and characteristics are measured, and they are released.
 Mounts are made from accurate molds and then airbrushed by a professional to mimic the color patterning of that particular fish.
 This method is both more sustainable and requires less effort from the taxidermist to preserve the skin of a fish.

-Fish of the same species can vary in size, color, and patterning.
+This black crappie specimen was created using a graphite mold.
+Fish of the same species can vary in size, color, and patterning. |

 While we often associate taxidermy with birds or mammals, the preservation of fish in this manner proves just as educational and fascinating.
 Fish can easily be compared, examined visually, and when not in a museum, touched with ease.
 The recent installment of our fish display trails upward from an adjacent wood carving of Wisconsin fish by Charlie Dutter, and both forms of art are just some of the ways in which people interpret important components of the world around us.